DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPolarChart/5 Series Types/CommonPolarChartSeries/selectionStyle/hatching/hatching.md

 ---
 ---
 ##### shortDescription
-Specifies the hatching options to be applied when a series is selected.
+Specifies the hatching properties to be applied when a series is selected.

 ##### propertyOf
 dxPolarChartSeriesTypes.areapolarseries,dxPolarChartSeriesTypes.barpolarseries,dxPolarChartSeriesTypes.stackedbarpolarseries